-Buzz Aldrin was born in Montclair, New Jersey on January 20, 1930.
-His mother, Marion Moon, was the daughter of an Army Chaplain.
-His father, Edwin Eugene Aldrin, was a Colonel in the Air Force, a ScD from the Massachusetts Institute of Technology (MIT), and an aviation pioneer who later became the Commanding Officer of the Newark Airport in New Jersey.
-Buzz grew up in New Jersey and after graduating one year early from Montclair High School he was educated at the US Military Academy at West Point, graduating third in his class with a BS in mechanical engineering.
+Buzz Aldrin grew up in Montclair, New Jersey.
+His mother, Marion Moon, was the daughter of an Army Chaplain and his father Edwin Eugene Aldrin was an aviation pioneer.
+Buzz graduated one year early from Montclair High School and he attended the US Military Academy at West Point, graduating third in his class with a BS in mechanical engineering.
 He then joined the Air Force where he flew F86 Sabre Jets in 66 combat missions in Korea, shot down two MIG-15′s, and was decorated with the Distinguished Flying Cross.
-After a tour of duty in Germany flying F100′s, he went on to earn his Doctorate of Science in Astronautics at MIT and wrote his thesis on Manned Orbital Rendezvous.
+After a tour of duty in Germany flying F100′s, he earned his Doctorate of Science in Astronautics at MIT and wrote his thesis on Manned Orbital Rendezvous.

-Upon returning from the moon, Buzz was decorated with the Presidential Medal of Freedom, the highest American peacetime award.
-A 45-day international goodwill tour followed, where he received numerous distinguished awards and medals from 23 other countries.
+Upon returning from the moon, Buzz was decorated with the Presidential Medal of Freedom and numerous awards all over the world.
 Named after Buzz are Asteroid “6470 Aldrin” and the “Aldrin Crater” on the moon.
-Buzz and his Apollo 11 crew have four “stars” on each corner of Hollywood and Vine streets on the renowned Hollywood Walk of Fame.
+In 2011 along with his Apollo 11 crew mates Neil Armstrong and Michael Collins, he received the Congressional Gold Medal.